 February 2023), and while Highland Perthshire still has fantastic scenery, the vast majority of roads and infrastructure serving this part of Scotland, especially in the towns and cities, remains extremely poor!.. so much so that here in Perth the local council has not delivered any of the new cycling lanes they had promised, or improved their cycling infrastructure since way before the Covid pandemic!

-Therefore our guided e-bike tours for the 2024 season will also focus on more departures from Pitlochry.
-Hopefully this way we can offer our guests bike tours that avoid all those potholes in Perth city centre.
+Therefore our guided e-bike tours for the 2024 season will try to focus on more departures from Pitlochry.
+Hopefully this way we can offer our guests bike tours that avoid all those potholes and unmaintained roads in Perth city centre.

 We do cycle tours, but sometimes when environmental issues are raised they are worth pursuing.. especially when they have any kind of impact on ecotourism (sustainable transport) or conserving the environment